Morristown (hamlet), New York

-Morristown is a hamlet (and census-designated place) and former village along the Saint Lawrence River in St. Lawrence County, New York, United States.
+Morristown is a hamlet and former village along the Saint Lawrence River in St. Lawrence County, New York, United States.
 The population was 395 at the 2010 census.
 The village is named after Gouverneur Morris.

 The hamlet is on the northern edge of the Town of Morristown and was north of Gouverneur.

 Jacques Cartier State Park is southwest of the village.

 The former village has their own school, Morristown Central School.

 History

 The first settlers of the town began the community around 1804, but the village was not permanently settled until 1808.

 During the opening days of the War of 1812, a naval battle took place between two warships in the river opposite the village.

 Due to the lack of water power, early milling was accomplished by a windmill (1825) and later by a steam-powered mill.

 The Land Office, Jacob Ford House, McConnell's Windmill, Samuel Stocking House, Paschal Miller House, Morristown Schoolhouse, United Methodist Church, and Wright's Stone Store are listed on the National Register of Historic Places.

 On June 27, 2018, village residents voted to dissolve the village with a yes vote of 130–47.
 It took effect on December 31, 2019.